 Below is a foundational recipe to get you started.
 But you need to make this your own.
 Like more heat?
 Add more jalapeño.
+Don’t like heat?
+Ditch the jalapeño.
 Want some sweetness?
 Chop up a peach and toss it in.
 (Peach salsa is a personal favorite of mine.)
-Customize this salsa to your liking.
+Customize this salsa to your liking!

-- 1 can of no salt added diced tomatoes
+- 1 can (15 ounce) of no salt added diced tomatoes

 - 2 green onions, chopped

 - 1 fresh jalapeño, chopped

 - 1/2 bunch fresh cilantro, chopped (optional)

 - Pulse all ingredients in a food processor or blender until the larger items are small and chunky - don’t over blend because you’ll end up with a salsa smoothie!

 - Refrigerate for 2-3 hours to allow the flavors to merge.

 - Serve with low salt nacho chips.
 Garden of Eatin' makes a no salt added blue chip.
 While Tostitos makes a lightly salted tortilla chip.